-In this age of ubiquitous connectivity there is very little we do which isn’t tracked and stored in some form or another be it active (something we request) or passive (something which is happens automatically behind the scenes).
+In this age of ubiquitous connectivity there is very little we do which isn’t tracked and stored in some form or another be it active (something we request) or passive (something which happens automatically behind the scenes).
 This data is used for a variety of reasons; marketing, personalisation, recommendation, law enforcement, research, capacity planning, trend analysis, performance enhancement… – the list is almost endless.
-It spans both our online and offline lives, whether we like it or not, and is becoming evermore sophisticated in its reach and depth.
+It spans both our online and offline lives, whether we like it or not, and is becoming ever more sophisticated in its reach and depth.

-Being a bit of an analytics junkie I decided to take a look at what all my favourite applications/services offer by way of being able to visualise some of this data –
+Being a bit of an analytics junkie I decided to take a look at what all my favourite applications/services offered by way of being able to visualise some of this data –

 WordPress blog stats for randomwire.com show slow but steady traffic increase month-on-month (actual numbers obfuscated).
 The two mini traffic spikes were caused by exceptionally popular posts (1 / 2).

 WordPress comment spam being tracked and auto-deleted by Akismet.
 Spikes show a targeted attack/flood.
 40,683 spams caught and an overall accuracy rate of 99.855%.
 Petty impressive.

 Feedburner RSS stats showing the number of subscribers and reach of the syndication feed (actual numbers removed).
 Because of the way feeds are ingested and used these stats should only be taken as a guideline at best.